Hilco1/Movie-Recommendation-System/README.md

 ### 🔮 Future Work

-- Add user feedback for real-time improvement
+- Add user feedback for real-time improvement.
-- Expand with recent movie data
+- Expand with recent movie data.
-- Include advanced features like mood, pace, or actor popularity
+- Include advanced features like mood, pace, or actor popularity.
-- Deploy using **Streamlit** or **Gradio** for live web-based interaction
+- Deploy using **Streamlit** or **Gradio** for live web-based interaction.

 ## 👥 Team
 -Elvir Muslić